Saint Chapelle is a gem of high Gothic architecture. I got an opportunity to sneak-peek into 12-century gem of Sainte-Chapelle.

 Throughout the Revolutionary period,

-The Sainte Chapelle, which was a symbol of royalty by divine right, suffered a great deal of damage, although the Steel with glass Windows remain intact.
+The Sainte Chapelle, which was a symbol of royalty by divine right, suffered a great deal of damage, although the Steel with glass rose windows remain intact.
 From 1846 onwards, a huge wave of restoration work was carried out on the building, giving it its current appearance.

 Two sanctuaries, one on the top of the other